beacon-biosignals/StableHashTraits.jl/README.md

 you only defined a `StableHashTraits.write` method and no `hash_method`, its hash will be changed unless you now define `hash_method(::MyCustomTable) = UseWrite()`.

-## Avoiding Type Piracy Using a Context Object

-It can be very tempting to define `hash_method` for types that were defined by another package or from Base.
-This is type piracy, and can easily lead to two different packags defining the same method: in this case, the method which gets used depends on the order of `using` statements... yuck.

-To avoid this problem, it is possible to define a version of any method you specialize ( `hash_method` or `write`) with one additional argument.
-This final argument can be anything you want, so long as it is a type you have defined.
+## Customizing hashes with contexts

+You can customize how hashes are computed within a given scope using a context object.
+This is also a very useful way to avoid type piracy.

+Both `hash_method` and `StableHashTraits.write` (the method called for `UseWrite`) accept one additional argument, which is the context; it's default value (when calling `stable_hash`) is `StableHashTraits.GlobalContext`.
+The context argument can be any object you want, and the fallback methods that accept this final argument simply call the method with a context argument (e.g. `hash_method(x, context) = hash_method(x)`).

 For example:

     using DataFrames
     struct MyContext end
-    StableHashTraits.hash_method(::DataFrame, ::MyContext) = UseProperties(:ByOrder)
+    StableHashTraits.hash_method(::DataFrame, ::MyContext) = UseProperties(:ByName)
     stable_hash(DataFrames(a=1:2, b=1:2); context=MyContext())

-By default the context is `StableHashTraits.GlobalContext` and fall back methods are defined that pass through to the methods without a context argument (e.g. `hash_method(x, context) = hash_method(x)`)

-In this way, you only need to define methods for the types that have non-default behavior for your context; furthermore, those who have no need of a particular context objects can simply define methods without it.
+Because the fallbacks call a method without the context boject, you only need to define methods for the types that have non-default behavior for your context; furthermore, those who do not need to use context can simply define methods without it.

-You can also next contexts, by having an appropriate fallback for `Any`, as follows.
+You can also nest contexts, by having an appropriate fallback for `Any`, as follows.

     struct MyNestingContext{P}
         parent::P